bigcode-project/starcoder/README.md

 ```

 **Instruction**:
-what is the purpose of the following code?
+What is the purpose of the following code?
 ```python
 def function(n):
     s = ""